 - Learn about the culture and history of Churchill

-- Experience an evening dog mushing ride
+- Experience a dog mushing ride

 - Relax in a cozy wood-fire heated log lodge